 4. Should I always transfer miles to airlines?

 Simply put, you should not always transfer miles to airlines.
 Although the capability to convert points into airline miles is tempting and thrilling, you may get a much better deal by using the old redemption method.

 If you amass a lot of Capital One miles, you may find it worthwhile to earn a particular elite status with an airline by using miles to cover the cost of cash tickets.
 This is an option I would personally consider, since I value elite status.

-When converting Venture miles into airline miles, you should follow the following procedure:
+When converting Capital One miles into airline miles, you should follow the following procedure: